cloudapp/api/README.md

-# The API is no longer supported
+# NOTE: The API is no longer supported

 # The CloudApp API